SamakshSingh99/SamakshSingh99/README.md

   <img src="https://github.com/user-attachments/assets/1a01dd4e-c244-466d-8932-bec236457ca0" width="100" />
 </p>

-  - Contribute to multiple collaborative projects at the **Electron Microscopy Department** using AI/ML and deep learning techniques to analyze Electron Microscopy-generated images. 🔬🦠
+  - Contributing to multiple collaborative projects at the **Electron Microscopy Department** using AI/ML and deep learning techniques to analyze Electron Microscopy-generated images. 🔬🦠
   - Involved in bioinformatics research within the **Department of Microbiology and Immunology**, focusing on the differentiation of erythroleukemic cell lines under various conditions, with the goal of advancing our understanding of cell development and disease mechanisms 🧬💻.

 <br>